hersh29/diamond-hands/README.md

 ```

-After installing Python 3.11 on you system
+After installing Python 3.11
-Open your terminal and follow the below steps.
+Open terminal and follow the below steps

 ## Step 2: Clone the GitHub Repository